opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud.md

 - Have [MLFlow](/tools_and_applications_mlflow) running in a cluster

 ## Demo Description & Architecture
-The goal of this demo is to demonstrate how RHODS and MLFlow can be used together to build and end-to-end MLOps platform where we can:
+The goal of this demo is to demonstrate how RHODS and MLFlow can be used together to build an end-to-end MLOps platform where we can:

 - Build and train models in RHODS
 - Track and store those models with MLFlow
-- Deploy a model application in OpenShift that predicts with a sepcific model from MLFlow
+- Deploy a model application in OpenShift that predicts with a specific model from MLFlow
 - Observe how the model performs in production

 The architecture looks like this: